-As Super Bowl LII approaches, many cord cutters are trying to find a way to watch the big game.
+As Super Bowl LIII approaches, many cord cutters are trying to find a way to watch the big game between the Patriots and the Rams.
 The third-most-watched television event in the United States is, thankfully, served up in a variety of fashions online, through both official and unofficial sources.

 If you’re not going the official route, though, there will be some issues.
 Both official and unofficial sources may be blocked, either due to your region or lack of a cable subscription.
 Also, with the recent FCC decision to repeal net neutrality, any unblocked source you do find may well be throttled by your internet service provider (ISP).
 To get around these hurdles, you’ll need a VPN.

 A VPN will both keep you protected when using unofficial sources and allow to access geoblocked content.
 Thankfully, VPNs are now cheap and easy to set up, so make sure you check out our best VPN picks and sign up before going any further.
 If you want to skip a lot of reading, we recommend you go straight to ExpressVPN, the best VPN for the Super Bowl.